- Statically Typed

 That being said, there is still a vision to create a polished ecosystem around Krug:

-- Solid documentation/resources for programmers and non-programmers, in addition to clear, concise, and queryable error messages
+- Solid documentation/resources for programmers and non-programmers, this includes clear, concise, and queryable error messages;

 - Choice of garbage collection, manual memory management, reference counting, AND (weak) ownership.

 These are just a few of the goals for Krug.
 There are many more ranging from a bytecode backend, to a package manager, linter tooling (fmt, etc), and so on.

 Due to the architecture of Krug, there is a lot of choice for tooling and how you compile your code.
 Because of this, the section below aims to compile and summarize most of the tools available and where you can find them.

 If you were to write some larger programs, it is recommended that you use an alternative client, as they are typically faster.*

 Additionally, there are a few configurations you can make, such as

 packets of information back and forth from the client to the server.